What Really Matters to Consumers When Producing Video

 A demo reel (a necessary evil for a video production company) takes the best segments of each video and compiles them into a montage of clips - add some pumping music to it and wa-la.
 That's great to demonstrate knowledge and creativity of the production tools, but it is no measure of success for clients.

-Video production tools and equipment are so affordable and accessible that Just about anyone can buy a camera, download free editing software, buy peripherals (music, motion graphics, 3d animation, video templates) and make a great looking video with little or no training.
-By digging deeper into the company you'll be able to see if they were actually able to help their customers grow their business or create leads.
+Video production tools and equipment are so affordable and accessible that Just about anyone can buy a camera, download free editing software, buy peripherals (music, motion graphics, 3d animation, video templates), and make a great-looking video with little or no training.
+By digging deeper into the company you'll be able to see if they were able to help their customers grow their business or create leads.

-Obviously you don't want to hire the local wedding videographer to shoot your commercial or corporate videos if all they do is weddings.
-Some video companies only work in a specific niches and if you can find one that works in or close to yours, it's a good sign they'll bring you success.
+You don't want to hire a local wedding videographer to shoot your commercial or corporate videos if all they do is weddings.
+Some video companies only work in a specific niche and if you can find one that works in or close to yours, it's a good sign they'll bring you success.

 4. They Produce Video in House

-Digital agencies that advertise video production services may not actually do video production themselves.
+Digital agencies that advertise video production services may not do video production themselves.
 They might already have an established relationship or partnership with a Philadelphia video production company.
-It's not a bad thing but this can make the process convoluted, messy and more expensive.
+It's not a bad thing but this can make the process convoluted, messy, and more expensive.
 You'll have to communicate through the agency, which then has to communicate to the production company and back again.
-Eliminate the middle man.
-Working with an provider that does it in house streamlines the process from marketing goals to digital strategy to video production to video distribution.
+Eliminate the middleman.
+Working with a provider that does it in-house streamlines the process from marketing goals to digital strategy to video production to video distribution.
 Using an agency that goes outside to get video produced only drives your costs up because both parties have to make money on your project.

 When both parties have to make money on the deal, they have to mark the price up.
 Even when the price goes up, there's no guarantee the work will be better.
-In fact the opposite may be true.
+The opposite may be true.
 If both parties need to make money there's a lower profit margin for each party.
 They have to split it.
-How motivated will they be to do a good job if they're not getting paid what they're worth.
+How motivated will they be to do a good job if they're not getting paid what they're worth?
 It will be more like let's just get this done and move on.

 5. DO NOT Base Your Decision on Price